Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Step 4: Fit with a Trainer
 **************************
 Init your :class:`~pytorch_lightning.core.LightningModule`, your :class:`~pytorch_lightning.core.datamodule.LightningDataModule` and then the :class:`~pytorch_lightning.trainer.Trainer`.
-The Lightning :class:`~pytorch_lightning.trainer.Trainer` is where the magic happens!
-It abstracts the most of the training engineering code such as:
+The Lightning :class:`~pytorch_lightning.trainer.Trainer` automates most of the training engineering code such as:

 * The epoch iteration
 * The batch iteration